killerswin2/Arena-Allocator-Assignment/README.md

 2. You must also benchmark your four implementations of an allocator against the standard system call malloc().
 Design and develop a program and capture execution time for your four implementations of the arena allocator and compare their performance against malloc().
 3. The results of your benchmarking will be written in a report detailing your findings.
+4. Integrate Tracy Profiling into your allocator.
+By supplying the macro TRACY_ENABLE, the allocator should then include tracy profiling scopes.
+Tracy also has memory profiling, which tracks memory allocations, your allocator, by supplying TRACY_ENABLE, should track these memory allocations.

 The code you submit for this assignment will be verified against a database consisting of kernel source, github code, stackoverflow, previous student’s submissions and other internet resources.
 Code that is not 100% your own code will result in a grade of 0 and referral to the Office of Student Conduct.